pozniej-znajde-wolne-haslo/bookstore_front_and_back/booksy_frontend/README.md

 ## Getting started

-1. Check that you are in the frontend directory.
+1. Make sure that you are in the frontend directory.
 If not, navigate to:

 ```bash
 cd booksy_frontend